-The three specialist patents judges assigned to patent actions with a high technical complexity rating continue to be Mr. Justice Arnold, Mr. Justice Birss and Mr. Justice Henry Carr.
-Seven other judges of the Patents Court may hear less technically complex patent cases, as well as a continuing number of Deputy High Court judges with patent expertise including Daniel Alexander QC, Iain Purvis QC, Roger Wyand QC, John Baldwin QC, Douglas Campbell QC and HHJ Richard Hacon (who also presides over the Intellectual Property Enterprise Court).
+The three specialist patents judges assigned to patent actions with a high technical complexity rating are Mr. Justice Arnold, Mr. Justice Birss and Mr. Justice Henry Carr.
+Seven other judges of the Patents Court may hear less technically complex patent cases, as well as a number of Deputy High Court judges with patent expertise.
+HHJ Richard Hacon presides over the Intellectual Property Enterprise Court.
+Following the appointment of specialist patent judge Lord Justice Kitchin of the Court of Appeal to the Supreme Court from October 2019, there are likely to be further judicial appointments of patent specialists to both the Court of Appeal and Patents Court.